Iowa EBT Customer Service: How to Get Help & Common Issues

 How to Contact EBT Customer Service in Iowa

-You can reach Iowa's EBT customer service through several different channels.
+You can get help with your EBT benefits through several different channels.

-• Mail: For submitting documents or other formal correspondence, you can send mail to the Iowa Health & Human Services office at Lucas State Office Building, 321 East 12th Street, Des Moines, IA 50319-0114.
+Mail: For non-urgent correspondence with Health & Human Services, you can send mail to the main office at Iowa Health & Human Services, Lucas State Office Building, 321 East 12th Street, Des Moines, IA 50319-0114.

-• In-Person: You can find your local office by searching the USDA SNAP directory for Iowa.
-Staff at the SNAP helpline, 877-347-5678, can also assist you in finding the nearest location.
+In-Person: You can find your nearest office by using the "State List of Local Office Locations" search tool on the USDA SNAP directory.
+Staff at the SNAP helpline, 877-347-5678, can also help you locate the closest office providing customer service for EBT for Iowa.

 Multi-Lingual Support

-Iowa provides interpreter services for EBT and SNAP recipients.
-Commonly supported languages include Spanish, Arabic, Simplified Chinese, and Vietnamese, though assistance is available for many other languages as well.
+Iowa provides interpreter services for EBT cardholders.
+Commonly supported languages include Spanish, Arabic, Simplified Chinese, and Vietnamese, with additional options available through Health & Human Services.
+This is a feature of the EBT customer service in Iowa.

 Download the app